Dear RV Shrink:

 I suggest you let your husband do his engineering.
 You should not only encourage him, but also give him some input.

-I am no engineer, but I solved our TV location problem with a full motion TV extension mount.
-(OmniMount Play).
+I am no engineer, but I solved our TV location problem with a full-motion TV extension mount (like this one from OmniMount Play).
 It gives you many options as to location because of its range of motion and long multiple extensions.
 I studied a million brackets before I decided on this one.
 It has exceeded my expectations.
 I mounted it in a storage cabinet and it easily pulls out and adjusts in many directions.

 Once your husband finds out about this engineering marvel — look out, you may find your TV almost anywhere.
 Don’t forget to give him input. —Keep Smilin’, Richard Mallery a.k.a.
 Dr. R.V.
 Shrink